|#6.8 - A Little Bit of Give & Take - An Interview with Christopher Routh|

-Q. What was it like working with George Cole and Dennis Waterman?
+Q. What was it like working with George Cole, Dennis Waterman & Glynn Edwards?

-A. As I was new to the game I think the producers decided to break me in slowly.
-I remember the first days of filming were done with me and the other 'youths' in the script, so we did things like the opening scene with me arriving at the flat (where I met Elaine Lordan for the first time - who had been acting professionally for a few years and was much more experienced than I was).
+As I was new to the game I think the producers decided to break me in slowly.
+I remember the first days of filming were done with me and the other 'youths' in the script, so we did things like the opening scene with me arriving at the flat.
+Here I met Elaine Lordan for the first time - she had been acting professionally for a few years and was much more experienced than I was.
 Then we filmed the party scenes where all I could think about was meeting all these faces that I'd seen on TV in Grange Hill (look in the background and there's one or two familiar names there).

 At lunch time he liked to go off to the pub and have a couple of beers - he is definitely one of the lads with absolutely no airs and graces whatsoever - but he'd be back after lunch ready to go.